Jackzmc/sourcemod-plugins/README.md

 ### l4d2_TKStopper
 Plugin that prevents team killers by checking multiple criterias.
 Default system is as:
-Any survivor that attacks another non-bot, idle or not idle player:
+Any survivor that attacks another survivor

-  1. If done within first 2 minutes of joining OR during finale vehicle arrival is cancelled
+1. If within first 2 minutes of joining, no damage is dealt to either victim or attacker.
+This prevents the next person to join being punished.
-  2. If they do over threshold (default 70 HP), they are banned for 60 minutes
+2. If during the finale vehicle arrival, they do 0x damage to victim and take 2x reverse friendly fire
-  3. Lastly, if its just normal friendly fire and they are not an admin, its reversed to them at full damage, and to victim at 1/2
+3. If neither #1 or #2, both the victim and the attacker take 1/2 the original damage

-Friendly fire counts are forgotten on map changes and after 30 seconds of last FF.
+During any of the above three conditions, if they deal (or attempt to deal) over 75 HP in 15 seconds they will be instantly banned for a set period of time (60 minutes).
+If they are for sure a team killer, it can be extended to a permanent ban.

 * **Cvars:**
   * `l4d2_tk_forgiveness_time <#>` - The minimum amount of seconds to pass (in seconds) where a player's previous accumulated FF is forgive.
-Default is 30s
+Default is 15s
   * `l4d2_tk_bantime` - How long in minutes should a player be banned for?
 0 for permanently.
 Default is 60
   * `l4d2_tk_ban_ff_threshold` -  How much damage does a player need to do before being instantly banned.
-Default 70 HP
+Default 75 HP
   * `4d2_tk_ban_join_time` -  Upto how many minutes should any new player's FF be ignored.
 Default is 2 Minutes